reinimax/image-toolkit/README.md

 You can look up the available processing functions and the arguments they expect in the [API documentation](/api/operations/) (ignore the `image` argument, as this will be passed in automatically).

 ##### Accepted file formats
+The [supported formats page](/api/formats/) lists the formats that the API is guaranteed to accept and return.
+Other image formats *may* work as input.
-tbd (refer to the [pillow documentation](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html))
+Refer to the [pillow documentation](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html) to see which formats *may* work.

 ## A short tour of the repo
 This repository consists of 4 main parts:

 ### The backend/API
-This is a flask application, consisting of 4 files:
+This is a flask application, consisting of these files:

 - `app.py`defines the routing and interface of the API.
 - `operations.py` defines the available image manipulation operations.
+- `formats.py` defines the supported formats that the API can convert images into.
 - `helpers.py` defines some helper functions.
 - `requirements.txt` defines the libraries used by the application.